Click here to start your 2025 Tax Preparation

 All factors, facts and circumstances with respect to the activity must be considered.
 And, no one factor is more important than another.

-If a taxpayer receives income from an activity that is carried on with no intention of making a profit, they must report the income they receive on Schedule 1, Form 1040.
+If a taxpayer receives income from an activity that is carried on with no intention of making a profit, they must report the income they receive on Schedule 1, Form 1040 (typically on the "Other Income" line).

 Earning side income: Is it a hobby or a business?